DUNE/p3s/documents/src/JOB.md

 In the output you should see version of Python which is 3.5+, a couple of "OK" messages and finally the word "Success".

-If anything is amiss, contact the developer.
+If anything is amiss, contact the author of this document.

 ### Verify access to p3s server

-While you can specify the server address and other parameters the p3s clients need on the command line it is often more convenient just to run a script which will set a few environment variables to be used by default.
-For example, if running at CERN you could simply use the command
+While you can specify the server URL and other parameters the p3s clients need on the command line it is often more convenient to just run a script which will set a few environment variables to be used by default.
+For example, if running at CERN you could simply use the command (assuming you cloned the p3s directory as described above)

 ```
 source p3s/configuration/lxvm_np04dqm.sh